home Recent News Inductees Annual Dinner Awards History About Us Links

 The constitution was approved and an executive elected on that October evening and the NBSHF has been active ever since.

-In its better than twenty five year existence the NBSHF has had only three Chairs.
-Fellman resigned for health reasons and Jack Leckie assumed the post February 21st, 1979 and directed the fortunes of the Hall until September 10th, 1996 when Bill Jacko accepted the position.
-Leckie remained on the Board as Past President and eventually also assumed the duties of Nomination Editor as the Constitution evolved through the years.
+In its better than thirty year existence the NBSHF has had only three Chairs.
+Fellman resigned for health reasons and Jack Leckie assumed the post February 21st, 1979 and directed the fortunes of the Hall for 17 years until September 10th, 1996 when Bill Jacko accepted the position.
+Leckie remained on the Board as Past President and for a number of years also assumed the duties of Nomination Chair.

 Handley has been Secretary since that first meeting and has also been Treasurer since 1980.
-Saad has remained on the Board from the start as has Toswell, who has been the Automatic member Chair for many years.
+Saad has remained on the Board from the start and is currently Nomination Chair.

-November 8th, 1980 the NBSHF began its series of formal induction dinners with the first taking place at the Golden Dragon on Lakeshore Drive.
-That evening a total of 14 men were recognized as Bob Gracie, Ab Hansman, Herb Parks, Howard Teskey, Don Scappatura and Major Leo Troy were inducted along with the eight men listed previously.
+On November 8th, 1980 the NBSHF began a series of formal induction dinners with the first taking place at the Golden Dragon on Lakeshore Drive.
+That evening a total of 14 men were recognized as Bob Gracie, Ab Hansman, Herb Parks, Howard Teskey, Dom Scappatura and Major Leo Troy were inducted along with the eight listed previously.

-Figure skater Norah McCarthy Kirby became the first female voted in (as an Automatic) in September 1982 while Norma Higgs received the necessary votes a month later.
-The first team to be Recognized (the Hall does not induct teams), was the North Bay Rinkey Dinks, a ladies softball team which captured an All Ontario Championship in 1929, the first provincial sports crown to come to the city.
-The team was honoured on February 27th, 1982.
+Figure skater Norah McCarthy Kirby became the first female voted in as an Automatic Member in September 1982 while Norma Higgs received the necessary votes a month later.
+The first team to be Honoured (the Hall does not induct teams), was the North Bay Rinkey Dinks, a ladies softball team which captured an All Ontario Championship in 1929, the first provincial sports crown to come to the city.
+The team was honoured on February 27, 1982.

-Each year since 1980 the NBSHF has held this Banquet which started out simply as an Induction celebration for new Hall members (each inductee receives an impressive, hand inscribed scroll and a Hall of Fame pin).
+Each year since 1980 the NBSHF has held a Dinner which started out simply as an Induction celebration for new Hall members with each inductee receiving an impressive, hand inscribed scroll and a Hall of Fame pin.
 Various local sporting groups soon realized the importance and value of such a regular ceremony and began to ask to have their particular individual award included on the agenda.
-In 2005, at the 25th Induction and Awards Dinner, several more Hall inductees will be announced and ten major sports award winners will be honoured.
-Included on the awards roster are the Downtown Improvement Area (formerly the USAF) Sports Achievement award (the oldest local individual recognition trophy, dating back to 1966); the Judge H.J.Reynolds Memorial (Hockey); Al Brennan Memorial (Coach/Executive); Mitchell/Avery Memorial (Football); George Martyn Memorial (Basketball); Peter Palangio Sportsperson of the Year; Al Knapp Memorial (Softball/Baseball); Britt Jessup Memorial (Outstanding Achievement by a local female & male athlete to the Ontario level); Handley Friend of Sport Award; James Kelly Memorial (Team of the Year).
-The recipients of all but two of the above awards are chosen by the North Bay Sports Awards Committee, which, although having close ties to the NBSHF, operates as a separate entity unto itself.
+Each year at the Induction and Awards Dinner several more Hall nominees are inducted and a dozen major sports award winners are honoured.
+Included on the awards roster are the Jack Burrows Sport Achievement Award (formerly the Downtown Improvement Area and the USAF Sports Achievement Award - the oldest local individual recognition trophy dating back to 1966); the Judge H.J.Reynolds Memorial (Hockey); Al Brennan Memorial (Coach); Jim Aspin Memorial Award (Executive); Mitchell/Avery Memorial (Football); George Martyn Memorial (Basketball); Peter Palangio Sportsperson of the Year; Dominico Family Award (Softball/Baseball) (formerly Al Knapp Memorial Award); Britt Jessup Memorial (Outstanding Achievement by a local male athlete to the Ontario level); Mort Fellman Memorial (Outstanding Achievement by a local female athlete to the Ontario level); Pete Handley Friend of Sport Award; James Kelly Memorial (Team of the Year); Soccer Dedication Plaque.
+The recipients of all but one of the above awards are chosen by the North Bay Sports Awards Committee, which, although having close ties to the NBSHF, operates as a separate entity unto itself.
+The NBSHF thus not only inducts members from all areas of the North Bay sporting world - athletes, builders, coaches, officials, sponsors et al as well as honouring teams, it also reaches out to all local (and in some cases regional) sporting organizations by providing a vehicle to honour their individual achievements.
+In 2014 the Board agreed to expand the area from which candidates for induction can be nominated.

-The Hall of Fame has also supported a University/College Bursary which presents two awards to deserving students each year and has provided aid to Sport North Bay, a newly formed umbrella group which aims to provide a unified voice for sport among other things.
+The Hall of Fame has also supported a University/College Bursary which presented two awards to deserving students for a number of years, and has provided aid to Sport North Bay, an umbrella group which aims to provide a unified voice for sport, among other things.
+In 2010 the NBSHF instituted a $1000 award for a student in the new Physical Education Program at Nipissing University.

-The North Bay Sports Hall of Fame is a completely non-profit organization operated entirely by volunteers for the people of North Bay.
-It was created to “honour and perpetuate the names and deeds of those whose athletic prowess brought fame to their community and to themselves;of those whose interest and work for sport resulted in a climate which benefited athletes and athletics.”
+The North Bay Sports Hall of Fame is a non-profit organization operated entirely by volunteers for the people of North Bay.
+It was created to "honour and perpetuate the names and deeds of those whose athletic prowess brought recognition to their community and to themselves; of those whose interest in and work for sport resulted in a climate which benefited athletes and athletics."

 If you wish to nominate someone for consideration for induction into the North Bay Sports Hall of Fame, download the nomination form, complete, and return it to the committee for review.